-The University Trustees have reviewed and approved a five-year approximately \$3.32 billion capital plan for fiscal years 2015-2019, including projects already in process with prior approval of the University Trustees as well as new projects recommended by the University Trustees Committee on Administration & Finance.
-The University generally has funded its capital plans through a combination of funds received from University operations, bonds issued by UMBA, bonds issued by MHEFA (which was merged into The MDFA in October, 2010), Commonwealth appropriations and private fund raising.
+The University Trustees have reviewed and approved a five-year approximately \$2.2 billion capital plan for fiscal years 2017-2021, including projects already in process with prior approval of the University Trustees.
+The University generally has funded its capital plans through a combination of funds received from University operations, bonds issued by UMBA, bonds issued by MDFA, Commonwealth appropriations and private fund raising.